 Dr. Naomi Rose, a marine mammal biologist, explains “…Sport hunters’ fees put economic pressure on managers to inflate hunting quotas beyond sustainable levels…Despite what science and common sense said, the quotas were increased and the [population of] bears declined.”

 The infamous Canadian seal hunt is the largest slaughter of marine mammals per year, and the seals are used for their fur and other body parts.
-Sea Shepherd reports that, “There is no scientific justification for these quotas as the seal counting techniques used amount to little more than guesswork.
+Sea Shepherd reports, “There is no scientific justification for these quotas as the seal counting techniques used amount to little more than guesswork.
 Further, Canadian author and naturalist…Farley Mowat, estimates that for every seal landed, another is shot and lost under the ice, not to be included in the count.
 According to the Canadian government, the hunt will not harm seal populations, however, the facts dispute their unfounded claim.”

 Some humane ways that you can help protect animals include:

 - Simple eco-tourism – instead of going to shoot big game, why not take a trip to simply appreciate these animals in their natural state?
+Just make sure it’s a reputable company that helps animals by doing your research

 - Habitat protection – Visit national and international protected parks or contribute to these organizations.